 Roma people in Romania

 While expats from Western Europe or North America may hold a romanticised view of the Roma people, most locals don’t share this idea.
 Expressing positive or even neutral attitudes toward them will often garner stern looks or even flat-out hostility.
 Many Romanians attribute their distaste towards the Roma to the perceived high levels of criminality in this group.
-However, it is important to bear in mind that crime exists in all communities, and attributing a higher likelihood of criminal behaviour to one specific group may not accurately reflect the broader context of social conditions and inequalities.
+That said, it is important to bear in mind that crime exists in all communities, and attributing a higher likelihood of criminal behaviour to one specific group may not accurately reflect the broader context of social conditions and inequalities.